 If you watch sports news for any length of time these days, you’ll likely hear that a professional athlete has suffered some type of hamstring injury.
 They are extremely common in sports where a lot of running and changing direction are required, but even those of us watching can develop many of the same hip, pelvis, buttock, and hamstring problems.
-If your hips feel stiff, painful, and you have difficulty moving them, the team at Valley Sports Physicians can help you figure out what is causing the problem and restore your mobility while also getting rid of discomfort.
+If your hips feel stiff, painful, and you have difficulty moving them, the team at Valley Sports Physicians & Orthopedic Medicine can help you figure out what is causing the problem and restore your mobility while also getting rid of discomfort.
 Just because you aren’t a pro athlete doesn’t mean you shouldn’t benefit from the same level of care, and that’s exactly what you’ll receive at our practice.
-If you’d like to learn more or schedule an appointment, give us a call today.
+If you’d like to learn more or schedule an appointment, give us a call today for help treating hip, pelvis, buttock, and hamstring pain and injuries in Glastonbury, CT.

 Your hip joints are very similar to your shoulders, in that they are ball-and-socket joints.
 Because of this, they both have labrums as well, which is a small rim of cartilage.
 In your hips, it allows the upper part of the leg bone to move smoothly inside the socket in the pelvis.
 Labrum tears can occur due to injury, but they’re often connected to FAI (more on this in the section below).
 We can help stimulate and focus the body’s natural repair response to reduce pain and improve the function of the joint using injections like stem cell therapy, PRP, or prolotherapy.